knilch0r/monoalloc/README.md

 will get you a new chunk, so applications using these two often might need more memory than when using other allocators.
 # caveats
-not thread-safe. probably broken. for educational purposes only.
+probably not thread-safe. probably broken. for educational purposes only.
 NO WARRANTY.
 'AS-IS'. assumes 16 bytes alignment will be enough for anybody, and that `sbrk()` only returns aligned pointers.
 # how to use